What's it like for students at WGU?

 To help meet the current and expected demand for highly qualified physics teachers in elementary and high schools, many top-ranked teaching degrees now offer innovative online curriculums to tomorrow's generation of difference-making physics teachers.

-If you're ready to embark on an exciting career inspiring future generations of scientists and problem solvers, start by looking for a quality bachelor's degree program with NCATE accreditation that leads to teacher licensure.
-NCATE is an organization that sets the standard for teacher preparation and is committed to strengthening student learning.
+If you're ready to embark on an exciting career inspiring future generations of scientists and problem solvers, start by looking for a quality bachelor's degree program that leads to teacher licensure from a Teachers College with CAEP accreditation.
+CAEP is the organization that sets the standard for teacher preparation and is committed to strengthening student learning.
 Also, choose a university that incorporates Demonstration Teaching (also known as student teaching) and in-classroom field experiences into its curriculum.
 They'll help you prepare for life in the real world of a physics teacher after you receive your teaching license.

 Ready to jump-start your career in teaching physics?
 The next step could be earning your B.S. in Science Education, Secondary Physics.
 Accredited, competency-based WGU offers this degree online for at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult’s schedule with the option to accelerate, your degree may be closer than you think!